Campus Events Around the Gaza Conflict

 On February 12, 2024, a week after students returned to campus for the spring semester, pro-Palestinians protestors returned to the Building 7 Lobby for an unauthorized demonstration.
 This time the administration was more prepared and imposed sanctions quickly.

 On March 8th, the Massachusetts Institute of Technology was added to the list of universities being investigated by the House Education and Workforce Committee over campus antisemitism in the wake of the Oct.
 7 attack by Hamas on Israel.
-The Congressional committee is already investigating Harvard, Columbia, and the University of Pennsylvania over this issue.
+The Congressional committee also investigated Harvard, Columbia, and the University of Pennsylvania over this issue.

 On April 21st, following the example of students at Columbia University and some other campuses, a group of MIT students supporting Palestine set up a tent encampment on a lawn outside Kresge auditorium.
 In response to an ultimatum issued by MIT, student protesters did clear the encampment on the afternoon of May 6th.
 Immediately afterwards, protesters from outside MIT tore down the barrier surrounding the empty encampment and enabled the MIT protesters to reoccupy the encampment.